Sanjeevan13/IDSProject/README.md

 ### Data product
 - In main.py using streamlit
-- It shows outputs with UI that will appear in ([dashboard hosted on streamlit](https://idsgroup5.streamlit.app/))
+- It shows outputs with UI that will appear in the [dashboard hosted on streamlit](https://idsgroup5.streamlit.app/)

 ### Credits or Contributors